zakgof/java-native-benchmark/README.md

 **JNI**
 JNI is a Java's standard way to call native code present in JDK since its early versions.
 JNI requires building a native stub as an adapter between Java and native library, so is considered low-level.
 Helper tools have been developed in order to automate and simplify native stub generation.
 Here I used [JavaCpp](https://github.com/bytedeco/javacpp), the project is known for prebaking Java wrappers around high-performant C/C++ libraries such as OpenCV and ffmpeg.
-JavaCpp comes with ready-to-use wrappers for widely used system libraries, including Windows API lib.
-In this benchmark I used both prebaked Windows API (jni_jcpp_stock) as well as the customly generated wrapper lib for the single `GetSystemTime` method (jni_jcpp_custom).
+JavaCpp comes with ready-to-use wrappers for widely used system libraries, including Windows API lib, so I used them in this benchmark.

 **JNA**
 JNA resolves the burden of writing native wrapper by using a native stub that calls the target function dynamically.
 It only requires writing Java code and provides mapping to C structs and unions, however, for complex libraries writing Java API that matched a native lib's C API still might be a big task.
 JNA also provides prebaked Java classes for Windows API.
 Wrapping the calls dynamically results in high performance overhead comparing to JNI.